GoogleCloudPlatform/fda-mystudies/deployment/README.md

         - Look at the suggested commands under "Events", in the form of "Firewall change required by network admin"
         - Run each of the suggested commands
+1. Verify the status of your Kubernetes cluster
+     - Check the [Kubernetes ingress dashboard](https://console.cloud.google.com/kubernetes/ingresses) in your `{PREFIX}-{ENV}-apps` project to view the status of your cluster ingress (if status is not green, repeat the firewall step above)
-1. Check the [Kubernetes dashboard](https://console.cloud.google.com/kubernetes/workload) in your `{PREFIX}-{ENV}-apps` project to view the status of your deployment (confirm all applications and ingress are ‘healthy’ before proceeding)
+    - Check the [Kubernetes workloads dashboard](https://console.cloud.google.com/kubernetes/workload) in your `{PREFIX}-{ENV}-apps` project to view the status of your applications (confirm all applications are green before proceeding - it can take up to 15 minutes for all containers to become operational)
+    - [Check the status](https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs#certificate-resource-status) of your Kubernetes cluster SSL certificates on the certificates page of your `{PREFIX}-{ENV}-apps` project’s [load balancing](https://console.cloud.google.com/net-services/loadbalancing/) ‘advanced menu’ (both the `participants.{PREFIX}-{ENV}.{DOMAIN}` and `studies.{PREFIX}-{ENV}.{DOMAIN}` certificates must be green for your deployment to use `https`)
 1. Configure your initial application credentials
     - Create the [`Hydra`](/hydra/) credentials for server-to-server requests by running [`register_clients_in_hydra.sh`](/deployment/scripts/register_clients_in_hydra.sh), for example:
          ```bash
          $GIT_ROOT/deployment/scripts/register_clients_in_hydra.sh \
            $PREFIX $ENV $DOMAIN
          ```
-    - Create your first admin user account for the [`Participant manager`](/participant-manager/) application by running the [`create_participant_manager_superadmin.sh`](/deployment/scripts/create_participant_manager_superadmin.sh) script to generate and import a SQL dump file for the [`Participant datastore`](/participant-datastore/) database, for example:
+    - Create your first admin user account for the [`Participant manager`](/participant-manager/) application by running the [`create_participant_manager_superadmin.sh`](/deployment/scripts/create_participant_manager_superadmin.sh) script to generate and import a SQL dump file for the [`Participant datastore`](/participant-datastore/) database (the password you specify must be at least 8 characters long and contain lower case, upper case, numeric and special characters), for example:
          ```bash
          $GIT_ROOT/deployment/scripts/create_participant_manager_superadmin.sh \
            $PREFIX $ENV <YOUR_DESIRED_LOGIN_EMAIL> <YOUR_DESIRED_PASSWORD>
          ```
     - Create your first admin user account for the [`Study builder`](/study-builder/) application by running the [`create_study_builder_superadmin.sh`](/deployment/scripts/create_study_builder_superadmin.sh) script to generate and import a SQL dump file for the [`Study datastore`](/study-datastore/) database, for example:
          ```bash
-         sudo apt-get install apache2-utils
+         sudo apt-get install apache2-utils -y
          $GIT_ROOT/deployment/scripts/create_study_builder_superadmin.sh \
            $PREFIX $ENV <YOUR_DESIRED_LOGIN_EMAIL> <YOUR_DESIRED_PASSWORD>
          ```

 ### Configure your first study

-1. Navigate your browser to `studies.{PREFIX}-{ENV}.{DOMAIN}/studybuilder/` and use the account credentials that you created with the `create_study_builder_superadmin.sh` script to log into the [`Study builder`](/study-builder/) user interface
+1. Navigate your browser to `studies.{PREFIX}-{ENV}.{DOMAIN}/studybuilder/` (the trailing slash is necessary) and use the account credentials that you created with the `create_study_builder_superadmin.sh` script to log into the [`Study builder`](/study-builder/) user interface
 1. Change your password, then create any additional administrative accounts that you might need
 1. Create a new study with the `App ID` that you set in the `manual-mobile-app-appid` secret, or choose a new `App ID` that you will update `manual-mobile-app-appid` with
 1. Publish your study to propagate your study values to the other platform components
-1. Navigate your browser to `participants.{PREFIX}-{ENV}.{DOMAIN}/participant-manager` and use the account credentials that you created with the `create_participant_manager_superadmin.sh` script to log into the [`Participant manager`](/participant-manager/) user interface
+1. Navigate your browser to `participants.{PREFIX}-{ENV}.{DOMAIN}/participant-manager/` (the trailing slash is necessary), then use the account credentials that you created with the `create_participant_manager_superadmin.sh` script to log into the [`Participant manager`](/participant-manager/) user interface (if the `Participant Manager` application fails to load, confirm you are using `https` - this deployment requires `https` to be fully operational)
-1. Change your password, then create any additional administrative accounts that you might need
+1. You will be asked to change your password; afterwards you can create any additional administrative accounts that you might need
 1. Confirm your new study is visible in the `Participant manager` interface

 ### Prepare your mobile applications

 1. Follow the instructions in either or both [`Android`](/Android/) and [`iOS`](/iOS/) deployment guides (if you haven’t created a study yet, you can configure the mobile applications with the `APP_ID` you plan on using when you create your first study in the [`Study builder`](/study-builder/))
-1. Open Secret Manager in your `{PREFIX}-{ENV}-secrets` project and update the secrets you previously configured with placeholder values (you can skip this step if you already configured your secrets with the appropriate values)
+1. Open Secret Manager in your `{PREFIX}-{ENV}-secrets` project and update the secrets you previously configured with placeholder values (you can skip this step if you already configured your secrets with the appropriate values - if you do update secret values, make sure to refresh your Kubernetes cluster and applications as described above)
-    - `manual-mobile-app-appid` is the value of the `App ID` that you configured, or will configure, on the Settings page of the [`Study builder`](/study-builder/)
+    - `manual-mobile-app-appid` is the value of the `App ID` (15 characters max) that you configured, or will configure, on the Settings page of the [`Study builder`](/study-builder/)
     - `manual-android-bundle-id` is the value of `applicationId` that you configured in [`Android/app/build.gradle`](/Android/app/build.gradle)
-    - `manual-fcm-api-url` is the URL of your Firebase Cloud Messaging API
+    - `manual-fcm-api-url` is the URL of your [Firebase Cloud Messaging API](https://firebase.google.com/docs/reference/fcm/rest)
-    - `manual-android-server-key` is your Firebase Cloud Messaging server key
+    - `manual-android-server-key` is your Firebase Cloud Messaging [server key](https://firebase.google.com/docs/cloud-messaging/auth-server#authorize-legacy-protocol-send-requests)
-    - `manual-android-deeplink-url` is the URL to redirect to after Android login
+    - `manual-android-deeplink-url` is the URL to redirect to after Android login (for example, `app://{PREFIX}-{ENV}.{DOMAIN}/mystudies`)
     - `manual-ios-bundle-id` is the value you obtained from Xcode (in production use-cases, this  bundle ID needs to be [verified with Apple](https://developer.apple.com/documentation/appstoreconnectapi/bundle_ids))
     - `manual-ios-certificate` is the value of the Base64 converted `.p12` file
     - `manual-ios-certificate-password` is the value of the password for the `.p12` certificate